AnthonyMichaelTDM/DRG-Save-Editor/readme.md

 ![main_screen](sshot.png)
 ## Changelog
+- v1.3.2
+    - Fixed a bug in saving the game file that would truncate the save to a few hundred bytes
 - v1.3
     - Added promotion support
     - Added "Remove Selected" and "Remove All" buttons for the overclock inventory